stephan-fischer/owl-aria/README.md

 ### Commercial license

-If you want to use owl-aria to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license. [[Purchase a Owl-Aria Commercial License]](https://gumroad.com/l/hzuWp)
+If you want to use owl-aria to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license. [[Purchase an Owl-Aria Commercial License]](https://gumroad.com/l/hzuWp)

 ## Requirements